daksh3333/Neuro-Stress-Monitor/README.md

 - **Hasan**
   - Synchronized the buttons in the electron app to execute the python scripts for youtube and tiktok
   - Streamlined the UI of the app
+- **Avery and Daksh**
+  - Cleaned up files and refined certain aspects of the app.
+  - Recorded and edited final presentation video, ensuring a polished and professional overview of the project’s key features and functionality.
+  - Conducted final testing and debugging of both frontend and backend systems to ensure seamless integration and reliable performance during the demonstration.
+  - Organized and streamlined the project repository, removing unnecessary files and updating documentation for clarity and future scalability.

 ## 🔨 Tools